 Smell Gas?
 Know the Signs of A Gas Leak

-Note: Always leave if you suspect a leak.
-Be aware that some persons may not be able to detect the odorant because they have a diminished sense of smell, known as olfactory fatigue, or because the odor is being masked by other odors in the area.
+Note: Do not solely rely on sense of smell.
+Be aware that some individuals may not be able to detect the odorant because they have a diminished sense of smell, olfactory fatigue or because the odor is being masked by other odors in the area.
 Certain conditions may cause the odorant to diminish so that it is not detectable.
 Some gas lines, due to their unique function, may not have